Spacebody/SPN-and-Image-Completion/README.md

    4. `run`: Control the program, which is the main function.
 3. **spn**
    1. `decomposition`: Decompose the regions.
-   2. `generative_learning`: Conduct the learning process to generative the model.
+   2. `generative_learning`: Conduct the learning process to generative the model.
    3. `instance`: Record the mean and variance of an instance, which is calculated from the dataset.
    4. `node`: Define the node, to provide the base class of the sum node and the product node.
    5. `prod_node`: Define the product node, derived from `node`.